welisalewis/DV-Final_Proj/README.md

 # DV-Proj

-Does the population of a country play an important factor in determining it's GDP?
+Does the population of a country play an important factor in determining it's GDP?<br>

 Author: Welisa Lewis

 The Gross Domestic PRoduct(GDP) of a country is the financial value of all finished goods and services made within the country for a specific preiod of time.
 It is one factor that is taken into consideration while determining a country's progress.
 It gives us an idea about the country's economy.
 In this article we will look at how the population of a country may be an important factor that contributes towards the countries GDP.